|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 Successful marketing of Micro Fusion technology is dependent upon the price at which heat produced by the Micro Fusion process can be sold.
 This price is affected by governmental taxes, rebates, subsidies and incentives in the energy sector.
 Micro Fusion is presently aimed at applications that require a nearly continuous supply of heat.

-HOW DOES MICRO FUSION ENHANCE LIQUID HYDROCARBON FUEL PRODUCTION?
+HOW DOES MICRO FUSION ENHANCE BIOFUEL PRODUCTION?

 WHAT TRAINING IS REQUIRED?